Opportunity Details

 The Cardiovascular Division, Department of Medicine, Washington University School of Medicine is a national leader in the delivery of high-quality cardiovascular care to a large, diverse patient population with a range of cardiovascular care needs, in training the next generation of leaders in cardiovascular medicine, and in conducting basic, translational, clinical, and population research to improve cardiovascular outcomes.

 The practice is supported by an extensive network of collaborative services, including cardiothoracic surgery, interventional cardiology, cardio-oncology, adult congenital heart disease, high risk obstetrics/maternal cardiology, pulmonary hypertension, and advanced heart failure and cardiac transplantation.
-The general cardiovascular disease fellowship trains nine fellows a year, and also has several fellows undergoing training via the physician-scientist training pathway.
+The general cardiovascular disease fellowship trains twelve fellows a year and also has several fellows undergoing training via the physician-scientist training pathway.
 Our fellows spend time on the electrophysiology service and work closely with the electrophysiology fellows and attendings to see consults and participate in procedures within the EP lab prior to advanced fellowship.
-The Division supports a large number of clinical research investigations and clinical trials.

-Applicants should mail or email Dr. Mitchell Faddis (mfaddis@wustl.edu) his/her curriculum vitae and a letter stating career goals to the Division of Cardiology, 660 S. Euclid Avenue, Campus Box 8086, St. Louis, MO 63110.
+Applicants should email Dr. Mitchell Faddis (mfaddis@wustl.edu) his/her curriculum vitae and a letter stating career goals.
 Washington University is an Affirmative Action, Equal Opportunity, and Equal Access Employer.

 Dr. Mitchell Faddis